 Key Clauses to Include in a Joint Venture Agreement

-Non-Circumvention and Non-Disclosure Clauses – These clauses are very often included in a confidentiality agreement, but not always.
+Non-Circumvention and Non-Disclosure Clauses – Non-circumvention is also very important to joint venture agreements.
+These clauses are very often included in a confidentiality agreement, but not always.
 Sometimes they are used by themselves just to prevent the other party from going around them or circumventing them and doing the project themselves so they can make all the profit.
 The non-circumvention clause can also be used to prevent each of the parties from going direct to a customer, institution, government agency or even a single individual for future work of the same nature and kind as the project covered in the joint venture agreement.

 Non-Solicitation Clause – Similar to the non-circumvention clause, this clause can be used to prevent a party in the JV from soliciting the other party’s employees to steal them or to prevent soliciting the owners, developers, or company which is hiring the JV to do the project.